azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 If you want to directly create a dashboard within Power BI from the derived results, have a look at [this tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/tutorials/tutorial-power-bi-key-phrases).

+As the world gets more and more connected we'd like to translate some languages in the following. *Translator Cognitive Service* is a cloud-based machine translation service and is part of the Azure Cognitive Services family of cognitive APIs used to build intelligent apps.
+Translator is easy to integrate in your applications, websites, tools, and solutions.
+It allows you to add multi-language user experiences in more than [70 languages](https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support), and can be used on any hardware platform with any operating system for text translation.

 ## Azure Cognitive Services - Translate Text

 :triangular_flag_on_post: **Goal:** Translation of multiple sentences, detection of one or more input languages to one or several output languages concurrently.